Time frames are strict. Make sure you know which time limits apply to your claim.

 Personal Injuries (claims made from 06/12/02)

-Personal injuries include medical negligence claims, public liability claims, and product liability claims.
+Personal injuries include medical negligence claims and product liability claims.

 Medical Negligence & Public Liability